EricBriscoe/discarr/memory-bank/progress.md

 - **Notification settings**: Add Discord notification options.

 ## Current Status
 - **Stable with Core Fixes**: The bot is stable, with major bugs in the `/cleanup` command and timestamp formatting resolved.
+The root cause of the timeout (blocking permission checks) has been fixed.
 - **Ready for Deployment**: The recent fixes have been implemented and the bot is ready for deployment.
 - **Documentation Updated**: The Memory Bank is up-to-date with the latest changes.